ptous/ptp-tools/README.md

-ptpython with a Python virtual environment, you normally need to either install ptpython in the Python virtual environment you're working in, or install it in your global Python site-packages (which you then set the virtal environment to use).
+ptpython with a Python virtual environment, you normally need to either install ptpython in the Python virtual environment you're working in, or install it in your global Python site-packages (which you then set the virtual environment to use).
 Either approach can be inconvenient.
 Since ptpython itself depends on several other packages, it's possible they will conflict with versions your project uses.
 Also, installing ptpython in a project's virtual environment likely means your add libraries that aren't necessary to